Jayseregon/djangomatic-next-client/rag-chatbot-business-case.md

 - Implement a chatbot to assist employees with minimal manual intervention.
 - Integrate the chatbot seamlessly into the existing platform and stack.
 - Ensure scalability and maintainability for long-term use.
+- Demonstrate the potential of AI solutions within the company to support future AI-driven initiatives.

 ---